justleoo/skyfetch/README.md

 ## requirements

 - cargo
-  - install with `curl https://sh.rustup.rs -sSf | sh`
+  - install with `curl https://sh.rustup.rs -sSf | sh` or use install script of skyfetch

 ## installation